 - Intra-State Open Access: As evident from the name, the purchasing and selling entities, in this case, belong to the same state.
 It follows State Electricity Regulatory Commission (SERC) regulations.
 It can also be classified as Short Term, Medium Term and Long Term where the durations of these terms vary based on the regulations of respective states.

 The buyer and seller of electricity can opt for either collective or bilateral transactions.
 In collective transaction, the trading of electricity is facilitated through exchanges with a very small margin fixed towards exchange members.
-In case of bilateral transaction, a Power Purchase Agreement is signed between the seller and the consumer for buying power at mutually agreed tariff for predetermined number of years.
-Many of the leading solar players under OPEX model in India are resorting to bilateral agreements for tariff determination with commercial and industrial clients.
+In case of a bilateral transaction, a Power Purchase Agreement is signed between the seller and the consumer for buying power at mutually agreed tariff for a predetermined number of years.
+Many of the leading solar players under the OPEX model in India are resorting to bilateral agreements for tariff determination with commercial and industrial clients.

 As discussed earlier, operators under open access have to incur various charges for using the grid.
 These charges can vary from state to state and are lesser in states with stable grid and favorable regulatory regime.
 In case of solar power, the state-wise open access charges can vary from as low as INR 0.2/KWh in Andhra Pradesh to >INR 1.5/KWh in Uttarakhand.
 Most of the open access solar projects in India are currently in Madhya Pradesh, Andhra Pradesh, Karnataka, and Chhattisgarh.

 Going forward, a supportive regulatory regime from the state electricity authorities combined with better grid stability can make long-term open access projects viable.
 These changes will facilitate more projects from the renewable energy companies who are taking huge upfront risks at present and will definitely upgrade the state of power trading in the country.